-The role of the Assessor
+The Role of the Assessor

 An Assessor – whether an NVQ or On-Programme Assessor – is there every step of the way through a learner’s journey.
 They assess through the apprenticeship or course through a variety of assessment methods.
 They’re also there to offer support to learners when it comes to their assessment.
-The Assessor becomes familiar with the learners and is there for the long-haul.
+The Assessor becomes familiar with the learners and is there for the long haul.
 They may even take part in aspects of apprentice training, delivering learning material.

 When using learning to drive as a metaphor, you can think of the Assessor as the driving instructor; checking you’re doing everything right and pushing you in the right direction when you’re picking up bad habits.

-The role of the End-Point Assessor
+The Role of the End-Point Assessor

 The Independent End-Point Assessor (IEPA) is far less hands-on.
-The IEPA assesses on a one-off basis during the End Point Assessment – a new requirement for apprentices at the end of the apprenticeships.
+The IEPA assesses on a one-off basis during the End Point Assessment – a new requirement for apprentices at the end of their apprenticeships.
 Using learning to drive as a metaphor, you could think of the IEPA as the person in the passenger seat during the final driving test.

 The IEPA is someone completely unknown to the apprentice and unrelated to the learning institution.
 They assess against the course criteria without bias or prior knowledge.

 What is an End-Point Assessment?